 Whatever you save in the Libraries panel becomes automatically available across desktop and mobile apps that support Creative Cloud Libraries.

-For example, you can access Libraries from desktop apps such as Adobe Premiere Pro or Photoshop, and mobile apps such as Adobe Capture and Premiere Clip.
+For example, you can access Libraries from desktop apps such as Adobe Premiere Pro or Photoshop, and mobile apps such as Adobe Capture.

 To learn more about how to access Creative Cloud Libraries, see Access your assets anywhere.

 You can create any number of libraries to organize your assets.
 The libraries that you create are displayed in the Libraries panel in After Effects.